-We know the city like the back of our hand and even though we have visited several times, we still haven’t seen everything.
+With Barcelona, we like to think we know our stuff.
+Vicky and I have visited at least six times between us.
+We know the city like the back of our hand, and even though we have visited several times, we still haven’t seen and done everything.
 I am sure that over time we will add more activities, experiences, and photos to this post, so bookmark it for future updates.
+Come with us as we share some of the best 25 things to do in Barcelona.

 LA SAGRADA FAMILLIA

 What better place to start than La Sagrada Familia?
-Probably Antoni Gaudí’s most well-known work, and an absolute must visit during your stay in Barcelona.
+Probably Antoni Gaudí’s most well-known work, and an absolute must-visit during your stay in Barcelona.
 A mecca for tourists from all over the world.

 It is currently the world’s largest unfinished cathedral.
 In 2010, Pope Benedict XVI consecrated the church and made it a minor basilica.
 They also registered it as a UNESCO World Heritage Site in 1984.

-There are only two people buried within the walls of La Sagrada Familia, Josep Bocabella and Antoni Gaudí.
+There are only two people buried within the walls of La Sagrada Familia: Josep Bocabella and Antoni Gaudí.

 For more information and details of when the project is due to be finished, visit Sagrada Família.